swannodette/swannodette.github.com/_posts/2014-07-26-transit--clojurescript.md

 a Transit service alongside the plain JSON service as this delivers the best read performance for clients.

-If you are ClojureScript user building an application that currently accepts or marshals either EDN or JSON I strongly recommend switching to transit-cljs for both tasks.
+If you are a ClojureScript user building an application that accepts or marshals either EDN or JSON I strongly recommend switching to transit-cljs for both tasks.